This post may contain affiliate links. See our affiliate disclosure for more.

 For example, you could note that you’ve written 100 Facebook posts that received over 50 likes and shares, 85 landing pages that helped your clients to boost their sales, or email marketing campaign content for newly established startups that were recently covered in a major business publication.

-The ‘Contact’ section of your online copywriting portfolio should be instantly accessible to all of your website’s visitors.
-Ideally, they should be able to click to your contact page from any other page on your site using a menu option or icon in the upper corner or footer of your screen.
+Make the ‘Contact’ section of your online copywriting portfolio easy for all visitors to find.
+Ideally, visitors should be able to navigate to your contact page from anywhere on your site through a menu option or an icon placed at the top or bottom of the page.

-Include all of your professional contact details in this page, including:
+List all your professional contact information on this page, including:

 3 Copywriting Portfolio Examples to Inspire You